deepblue663/awesome-cyber/Axonius/README.md

 ### MFA Gap

 * consider splitting to admins, domain admins, etc.
+* This queries requires and depends on MFA defined by Azure AD.
+If you have a different provider, you will need a different query, that might look the same.
+Please consider sharing it here!

 ```
 ("specific_data.data.account_disabled" == false) and ("specific_data.data.is_locked" == false) and not (("specific_data.data.user_factors" == match([("factor_type" == "Password") and (not ("factor_status" == regex("notAllowedByPolicy", "i")))])) and ("specific_data.data.user_factors" == match([(not ("factor_type" == "Password")) and (not ("factor_status" == regex("notAllowedByPolicy", "i")))]))) and ("adapters_data.azure_ad_adapter.user_type" == "Member") and (("adapters_data.azure_ad_adapter.username" == ({"$exists":true,"$ne":""}))) and ((("specific_data.data.user_factors" == ({"$exists":true,"$ne":[]})) and "specific_data.data.user_factors" != [])) and not ("specific_data.data.user_created" >= date("NOW - 14d"))